4axioms/PCC/README.md

 Fundamentally, because money is involved with cryptocurrencies and tokens...people are naturally suspicious(once again, this is due to ignorance).
 With that being said...I have learned from @VforXRP's "mistakes"—it's questionable whether he actually did anything wrong(I think that he did nothing wrong).
 The People's Canada
-Coin will issue 21 trillion coins(tokens), thus ensuring that the token never gains any real monetary value beyond being worth mere fractions of a CAD penny.
-Also, the 21 trillion coins will be issued to me(the default behaviour when issuing fungible CashTokens), and I will subsequently distribute these PCC tokens to anybody that has a CashTokens compatible Bitcoin Cash wallet.
+Coin will issue 21 quadrillion coins(tokens), thus ensuring that the token never gains any real monetary value beyond being worth mere fractions of a CAD penny.
+Also, the 21 quadrillion coins will be issued to me(the default behaviour when issuing fungible CashTokens), and I will subsequently distribute these PCC tokens to anybody that has a CashTokens compatible Bitcoin Cash wallet.

 Canadians are encouraged to help their friends and family install CashTokens compatible Bitcoin Cash wallets, and to freely distribute PCC(People's Canada Coins).